imperial-summer-research/MaxSparseLibrary/README.md

 # MaxSparseLibrary
-Sparse algorithms implemented in MaxJ
+Sparse algorithms implemented in MaxJ, with MaxCompiler.